Degree type(s): Bachelor's; Minor

-Employment of administrative managers is projected to grow 12 percent from 2012 to 2022 (about average for all occupations) as reported by the Bureau of Labor Statistics.
+Employment of management analysts is projected to grow 14% from 2014 to 2024 (about average for all occupations) as reported by the Bureau of Labor Statistics.

 Average salaries vary based on your specific field, with careers in marketing, finance, and sales management leading the way in earnings with median salaries topping $100,000 per year.

 It’s estimated that earning your bachelor's degree in business administration can add $2,000 to $5,000 or more per year in potential earnings.*